The John Burton Library and Resource Center

 Website Profiles and Promotion of S-CAR Scholarship: Showcase your academic accomplishments on S-CAR's website on your own profile page.
 The John Burton Library can help get you started.

-Video taping and editing: The John Burton Library can assist with filming and photographing events.
+Video Taping and Editing: The John Burton Library can assist in checking out video equipment and training you how to use it.
 They can then assist you with editing software and similar resources.

 Doing Research?
 Contact S-CAR's Liaison Research Librarian